inspec/inspec/docs/reporters.md

 Introduced in InSpec 1.51.6

 InSpec allows you to output your test results to one or more reporters.
-You can configure the reporter(s) using either the `--json-config` option or the `--reporter` option.
+You can configure the reporter(s) using either the `--config` (or `--json-config`, prior to v3.6) option or the `--reporter` option.
 While you can configure multiple reporters to write to different files, only one reporter can output to the screen(stdout).

 ## Syntax